magiclabs/vercel-magic-guide-starter-template/README.md

-# Magic Auth with Next.js - Vercel Guide
+# Magic Auth with Next.js - Starter Template

-This is the starter code for the Vercel guide "Add Auth to a Next.js Site with Magic.link" <-- link to be added.
+This is the starter template for the Vercel guide "Add Auth to a Next.js Site with Magic.link" <-- link to be added.

 ## Get Started